French frigate Magicienne (1778): Loss

 In March 1810, Magicienne was part of a frigate squadron comprising Iphigenia and Leopard, later joined by Nereide and Sirius.

 The summer of 1810 saw a campaign against the French Indian Ocean possessions; The Île de Bourbon (Réunion) was captured in July.
 In August, attention was turned to Mauritius, where the British attempted to land troops to destroy coastal batteries and signals around Grand Port; the attempt turned sour, however, when two French forty-gun frigates, Bellone and Minerve, the 18-gun corvette Victor, and two East Indiaman prizes entered the harbour and took up defensive positions at the head of the main entrance channel.
 The French also moved the channel markers to confuse the British approach.

 In the run-up to the battle, Sirius re-captured Windham, which the French had captured a second time in the action of 3 July 1810.
 On the 23 August 1810 the British squadron entered the channel at Grand Port.
 Sirius was the first to run aground, followed by Magicienne and Néréide.
 Iphigenia prudently anchored in the channel some distance from the action.
 The French vessels concentrated all their gunfire first against Néréide and then against Magicienne.

 The battle continued without interruption all night and on the 24 August the French boarded the defenceless Néréide.
-Once the French flag was hoisted on what was left of the foremast of the Néréide, Magicienne and the Sirius began an intense cross fire against their enemies.
+Once the French flag was hoisted on what was left of the foremast of the Néréide, Magicienne and the Sirius began an intense cross fire against the French.
 Still, in the evening her crew had to abandon Magicienne, setting her on fire as they left her.
 Magicienne lost eight men killed and 20 wounded.

 The battle cost the British all four frigates, including Iphigenia and Sirius.